Skip to Content

 Underground Vaults

-The Underground vaults are a great way to start your final day in Edinburgh.
+The underground vaults are a great way to start your final day in Edinburgh.
 They’re one of the most interesting aspects of the city and reveal a darker side to its past.

-There are numerous stories about ghosts in the vaults.
+Ghost tours are popular in the vaults, which is the tour I did.
 I didn’t see any when I was down there, but the guide was adamant many people have reported strange goings-on.
-So who knows, you might spot a ghost down there too!

 National Museum of Scotland